Las Vegas Relocation Attorneys

 The Parental Relocation Process

 To lawfully relocate, you must obtain consent from the other parent or file a motion with the court.
 The motion will be to request primary, physical custody of the child as well as an order to be able to relocate.
 The court will weigh the facts for and against the move and then make a decision based on what is in the best interests of the child.
+We also represent parents who are opposed to the relocation.
+In either case, we will aggressively protect your rights as a parent.

 We can help you through the process, including: